GameStop Wants to Be the 'Local Church' of Gaming

 It’s not exactly shocking news that GameStop seems to be at risk of facing game over.

-After disappointing earnings and the announcement it was suspending its dividend earlier this month, the company’s stock plunged 37% in a single day.
+After disappointing first-quarter earnings (comparable store sales fell 10.3%) and the announcement it was suspending its dividend earlier this month, the company’s stock plunged 37% in a single day.
 Shares are down roughly 60% year to date, amid continuing bad news and growing competition.
 And some analysts are warning investors to stay away, with Mike Hickey of The Benchmark Company, saying he was reducing his price target to $5 “as [the] business burns to the ground.”

 That makes Frank Hamlin’s job a tough one.
 As EVP and chief customer officer, it’s part of his job to convince both players and investors the company is still relevant—and not following the well trodden path of Sears, J.C.
 Penney, and so many other casualties of the retail downturn.
 And so far, he hasn’t had a lot of ammunition, as GameStop’s new management team prepares its turnaround plan.